- This event has passed.

 Don’t just speculate.
 Design it.

-This four-part seminar, held Wednesday evenings from June 7- June 28, will give you the tools you need to cut through ambiguity and move forward with confidence.
+This four-part seminar held Wednesday evenings from August 23- September 13, will give you the tools you need to cut through ambiguity and move forward with confidence.
 Vance MacEwen, co-founder of Greatest Possible Good, delivers interactive workshops taking you through the design thinking process.

-You’re not just taking another class; thanks to a generous Howard County grant, you get open access to your instructors’ calendars while taking courses at the MIC.
+You’re not just taking another class; thanks to a generous Howard County grant, you will have free access to your instructors’ calendars while taking courses at the MIC.
 Apply what you learn in real-time.

 Learn what design thinking is and how you can use it to build what your customers actually want, not just what you think they want